codeforamerica/chime/README.md

 2. You will need a bare Github repository in the directory `sample-site` (this will become configurable in the future).

-3. copy .env.sample to .env
+3. copy env.sample to .env

 4. Run the app with [Foreman](http://ddollar.github.com/foreman):